Khusbu/yagg/README.md

 # yagg

-Yet-Another-Git-Gist(YAGG) is a light-weight no-database git gist.
+Yet-Another-Git-Gist(YAGG) is a light-weight no-database public git-gist.
 It allows operations like creating, editing, viewing, downloading and showing history of the gists created.

 ## Installation